 2024 Canada Council for the Arts; Research and Creation Grant

-2024 Eri Explorations; Silk Weaving Studio, Vancouver, Canada
+2024 Eri Explorations; Silk Weaving Studio, Vancouver, BC, Canada

 Residencies